 More research is needed to determine whether acrylamide, at amounts typically consumed, is a health hazard.
 Still, lowering your intake is good advice, especially for pregnant women, infants and children, who may be especially vulnerable to the chemical’s effects.
 You can accomplish this simply by limiting French fries, chips, cookies, pastries, biscuits and pies, which tend to have the most acrylamide—and, of course, are also high in fat, calories and/or sodium.

 If you want to fry or roast potatoes, do so only until they are golden yellow, not browned.
 The same goes for toasting your bread—don’t char or burn it.
-And if you’re a coffee drinker, you might want to opt for lightly roasted coffee beans in place of darker ones and limit or avoid instant coffees.
 There’s no reason to give up cereal or other high-carbohydrate foods, but do choose ones made from whole grains, since their nutrients, fiber and phytochemicals may help protect against cancer and other diseases.

 Other steps that lower acrylamide exposure include washing and soaking potatoes before cooking; baking them at a lower temperature (250°F/120°C); and not storing them in the refrigerator or in the cold (the compounds that contribute to acrylamide formation increase at temperatures below 46°F/8°C).